ReubenUKGB/nitter-redirect/README.md

 ## What this browser extension does
 - Redirects requests of various platforms to their privacy-focused alternative frontends.

-- Does not include any client-side script.
+- Does not include any client-side script to keep it minimally invasive.

 - Uses regex-based declarative rulesets and browser permissions to function.